 Menopause is a normal part of a woman's aging process.
-Most women experience menopause around age 50, though it can occur before then.
-The usual agerange is 45-55.
+Most women experience menopause around age 50, though it can occur before that age.
+The usual age range is 45 to 55.

 - The ovaries stop making the hormones estrogen and progesterone.

-- The ovaries also stop releasing eggs (ova).
+- The ovaries also stop releasing eggs (ova, oocytes).
 After menopause, you can no longer become pregnant.

 As hormone levels fall, other changes occur in the reproductive system, including:

-- Vaginal walls become thinner, dryer, less elastic, and may become irritated (atrophic vaginitis).
+- Vaginal walls become thinner, dryer, less elastic, and possibly irritated.
 Sometimes sex becomes painful due to these vaginal changes.

-- External genital tissue decreases and thins (atrophy of the labia), and can become irritated (pruritus vulvae).
+- The external genital tissue decreases and thins, and can become irritated.

 Other common changes include: